simplex-chat/simplex-chat/README.md

 $ dog-food -s smp.example.com:5223#KXNE1m2E1m0lm92WGKet9CL6+lO742Vy5G6nsrkvgs8=
 ```

-The server will generate RSA transport key on the first run and output key digest every time you run it.
+The base-64 encoded string in server address is the digest of RSA transport handshake key that the server will generate on the first run and output its digest.

 You can still talk to people using default or any other server, it only affects the location of the message queue when you initiate the connection (and the reply queue can be on another server, as set by the other party's client).